lmc-eu/spirit-design-system/docs/decisions/008-themes.md

 ### Design Tokens

-All design token names need to be carefully reviewed and renamed if necessary to be flexible enough within the new theming system, which means we must avoid words like "light", "dark", or "inverted" in the token names.
+All design token names need to be carefully reviewed and renamed if necessary to be flexible enough within the new theming system, which means **words suggesting the color brightness like "light", "dark", or "inverted" must be avoided** in the token names.
 The new neutral tokens will now be used in the design system and the inverted tokens will be removed.

 ### Components Migration